-Calling Trump 'Morally Lost,' 'Christianity Today' Editor Calls For Impeachment
+Calling Trump 'Morally Lost,' 'Christianity Today' Editor Calls For His Removal

-Calling Trump 'Morally Lost,' 'Christianity Today' Editor Calls For Impeachment
+Calling Trump 'Morally Lost,' 'Christianity Today' Editor Calls For His Removal

 A vote to impeach President Trump has come from an unlikely corner: the evangelical magazine Christianity Today, whose editor-in-chief, Mark Galli, says the president's "generally disreputable moral behavior" and his actions in the White House prompted him to write an editorial titled "Trump Should Be Removed from Office."